Course Content and Outcome Guide for CMET 235

 - Special Fee:

 Course DescriptionExamines fundamentals of machine design, including analysis and design of mechanical components.
 Covers shafts, fasteners, belt and chain drives, brakes, gears, springs and bearings.
 Includes predicting static and fatigue failures for various loadings and materials.
-Prerequisite: CMET 121, 226.
+Prerequisites: CMET 121, 226.
 Audit available.

 Intended Outcomes for the course